 Comfortable villa with private pool in Altea, on the Costa Blanca, Spain for 6 persons

 Comfortable villa in Altea, on the Costa Blanca, Spain with heated pool for 6 persons

-Lovely and romantic villa in Altea, on the Costa Blanca, Spain with private pool for 6 persons
+Villa in Altea, on the Costa Blanca, Spain with private pool for 10 persons

 Located on the Costa Blanca, between Valencia and Alicante, Altea is considered the city of fishermen and artists.

 Altea, a city in the province of Alicante, in the southeast of Spain, located on the Mediterranean Sea, 50 km. north of the city of Alicante and 130 km. south of Valencia.
 Altea offers a wide variety of residential areas where you can find luxury villas and holiday homes and holiday apartments for rent.
 Altea, with its approximately 20,000 inhabitants, occupies an area of 34.4 square kilometers and is built on a hillside.
 Its wonderful basilica with its bright blue domes majestically crowns the mountain top.
 The centre of the old town, with its many narrow streets and alleys, has become home to many artists and there are many cosy and beautifully decorated restaurants and bistros.
 Tourism, which has grown significantly since 1950, thanks to Altea's Mediterranean climate, with beaches where children can enjoy themselves, its characteristic urban centre has contributed to the development of the city and its people.